Integrated Nanodevices and Nanosystems Research (Inano)

 - CMOS compatible nanoscale sensors and detectors for high bit rate datacom, telecom and quantum communication;

-- Imaging and sensing of faint signals of light, chemicals and bio-agents;
+- Imaging and sensing of faint signals of light, chemicals, bio-agents and disease;

 - Novel transistors, memory and storage devices and systems for normal and extreme environments;